domRiddle/ASF/Performance.md

 ***

+Some time ago Valve changed the algorithm for card drops.
+From that point onwards, we can categorize steam accounts by two categories: those **with** card drops restricted, and those **without**.
+The only difference between those two types is the fact that accounts with restricted card drops can't get any card from given game until they play given game for at least 2 hours.
+It seems that older accounts which never asked for refund have **unrestricted card drops**, while new accounts and those who did ask for refund have **restricted card drops**.
+This is however only theory, and should not be taken as a rule.
+That's why there is **no obvious answer**, and ASF relies on **you** telling it which case is appropriate for your account.

+***

 ASF currently includes two farming algorithms:

 **Simple** algorithm works best for accounts which are not restricted by 2 hours cards drop.
 This is primary and default algorithm used by ASF.
 Bot finds games to farm, and farms them one-by-one until all cards are dropped.